regoclint/prac/Notes.md

     - Increase servers for availability but maintaining the replicas consistency is difficult
     - Achieving high availability and consistency is difficult

+Youtube/Netflix
+-Components - Processing Q, Encoder, Thumbnail generator, Video and User metadata store, Video and Thumbnail store, Video metadata Cache, CDN
+- Video metadata and user storage can be in MySQL
+- Videos can be stored in HDFS
+- Split read and write traffic
+- Use master slave config for reading videos, a delay in updating all slaves is acceptable as its fine to not show a video for some time
+- Thumbnails are more in number like 5 per video and very small in size(5kb), so BigTable is good along with a cache for hot ones
+- Video uploads should resume from a point if failed
+- Shard for video metadata db based on videoId instead of userId to prevent hot users.
+    So a select all user's videos will aggregate data from all servers and could apply ranking and return the results
+- Video deduplication can be done at preprocessing time rather than later to prevent encoding etc
+- Can cache based on 80-20 rule for metadata servers
+- Use CDN may be within an ISP like Netflix

 Netflix (Streaming service) https://www.youtube.com/watch?v=psQzyFfsUGU
 - Uploading content